 1. WHO WE ARE

-The Probate Department Ltd Solicitors is regulated by the Solicitors Regulation Authority and also
+The Probate Department Ltd experts is regulated by the experts Regulation Authority and also

-trades as Eastbourne Law Solicitors.
-Will Custodian Ltd and Funeral Plan Adviser Ltd are owned by the same individuals (Ingrid McCleave and Stephen Pett) but are not regulated by the Solicitors Regulation Authority.
+trades as Eastbourne Law experts.
+Will Custodian Ltd and Funeral Plan Adviser Ltd are owned by the same individuals (Ingrid McCleave and Stephen Pett) but are not regulated by the experts Regulation Authority.
 Will Custodian Ltd or Funeral Plan Adviser Ltd do NOT provide legal advice.

 2. OUR AIM